Pleurotus: Description

 The caps may be laterally attached (with no stipe).
 If there is a stipe, it is normally eccentric and the gills are decurrent along it.
 The term pleurotoid is used for any mushroom with this general shape.

 The spores are smooth and elongated (described as "cylindrical").
 Where hyphae meet, they are joined by clamp connections.
 Pleurotus is not considered to be a bracket fungus, and most of the species are monomitic (with a soft consistency).
-However, remarkably, Pleurotus dryinus can sometimes be dimitic, meaning that it has additional skeletal hyphae, which give it a tougher consistency like bracket fungi.
+However, remarkably, P. dryinus can sometimes be dimitic, meaning that it has additional skeletal hyphae, which give it a tougher consistency like bracket fungi.